fstakem/ExData_Plotting1/README.md

 ## Homework submission
+- Source code for the project is located in the directory: /src
-- Code for the project is located in the src directory
+- Test code for the project is located in the dirctory: /test
+- The code is written with the assumption the data is stored in the directory: /raw_data
+- The raw data was not added to the github repo because it was too large to upload as an individual file

 ## Introduction